 You know that saying: Eat like you love yourself?
 That’s seriously the best foundation to build in order to create your ultimate, fulfilling and lasting healthy diet and lifestyle.

-A true, healthy diet is just about feeling your best.
+A true healthy diet is just about feeling your best.
 It’s simple.
 And there is no added pressure of losing pounds or inches.
-That may happen naturally after a while – but with your new intention, self-love, you can breath, work on letting go of those pressures and just enjoy healthy, delicious food.
+That may happen naturally after a while – but with your new intention, self love, you can breathe, work on letting go of those pressures and just enjoy healthy, delicious food.
 Doesn’t that sound lovely?

 When you create a beautiful, accepting and loving relationship with yourself it’s easier to make lasting, healthy changes.